+3 cr. hrs.
 An introduction to the mechanical maintenance and operational problems on the farm and the agribusiness operation.
 This course emphasizes the study of general mechanics and farm machinery operation in agriculture.
 Time will be devoted to basic farm/Ag industry safety policies and procedures, operation and basic repair procedures for farm equipment and building utility systems.
 Fundamental study is given to electrical wiring systems for buildings, plumbing repair, welding skills and basic carpentry knowledge.
-2 lecture hours, 2 lab hours (Pending state approval)
+2 lecture hours, 2 lab hours

-AGR 295 Advanced Special Topics in Agriculture

-Deals with current topics in agriculture not covered in other courses.
+AGR 295 Advanced Special Topics in Agriculture\\\ variable 1-4 cr. hrs.
+Prerequisite: Consent of department Deals with current topics in agriculture not covered in other courses.
 Topics will vary at discretion of the instructor.
 No topic will be offered more than twice within three years.
 May be repeated with different topics to maximum of four credit hours.
 Topic to be listed on student's permanent academic record.

-AGR 299 Occupational Internship II
+AGR 299 Occupational Internship II Prerequisite: Consent of department